 Contract or Pay As You Go?

 A Pay As You Go phone is the best way to help keep costs to a minimum.
 It can also help you to teach your child to be more responsible, because pre-pay plans mean you can only call, text and browse when there’s enough credit available.
-Having said that, if your child is a bit older and you know they’ll want to get online all the time, it might be worth considering a contract with all-you-can-eat data so that you get the very best deal.
+Having said that, if your child is a bit older and you know they’ll want to get online all the time, it might be worth considering a contract with Unlimited data so that you get the very best deal.
 With our Essential Plans you can add blocks to make sure they don’t go over their limits.

 And the big question: how much are you willing to spend?